c-hydro/fp-docker/README.rst

 The second part is for the running section:

-	* SOURCE Folders: absolute paths referred to the host folders [string]
+	* SOURCE Folders: absolute paths referred to the host folders [string]:

 		- SOURCE_DATA_STATIC: static data folders (land and point) of the Hydrological Model Continuum;
 		- SOURCE_DATA_RESTART: restart data folders (initial conditions) of the Hydrological Model Continuum;
 		- SOURCE_DATA_DYNAMIC_OBS: observed dynamic data folders (weather stations, satellite, radar) of the Hydrological Model Continuum;